noflo/noflo/README.md

         console.log "Graph loaded"
         console.log graph.toDOT()

 The `.fbp` file suffix is used for files containing FBP language.
-This means you can load them also the same way as you load JSON files, using the `noflo.loadFile` method.
+This means you can load them also the same way as you load JSON files, using the `noflo.loadFile` method, or the NoFlo shell.
+Example:

+    $ noflo examples/linecount/count.fbp

 ## Development